jake-knerr/js-style-guide/README.md

 If you have more than two contexts in the name, consider if the remaining contexts are necessary.

-#### Do not include context that is implicit from the surrounding code in the identifier name.
+#### Do not include a context in a name that is implicit from the surrounding code.

 In other words, the context that surrounds a name can be viewed as part of the name; thus, repeating it is unnecessary.